cintiadr/blog/content/post/build-as-code.md

 In Cloudformation, _configuration_ would be parameters (using a tool like  [cfn-sphere](https://github.com/cfn-sphere/cfn-sphere) or [troposphere](https://github.com/cloudtools/troposphere) reading [configuration files](https://github.com/amosshapira/thermal/tree/master/cloudformation)).

 You want the use the same _templates_ across all environments;
-the _configuration_ will allow the little differences between environments (different AMIs, bigger VMs, CIDR range, network restrictions, so on).
+the _configuration_ will allow the differences between environments (different AMIs, bigger VMs, CIDR range, network restrictions, so on).

 I've never seen a company where production was identical to the other environments;